History of Professional Hockey in Portland

 The 1987-88 season would be the only successful one for the Bruins iteration of the Mariners.
 They failed to finish above .500 or make the playoffs in any of their four proceeding seasons.
 After the 1991-92 campaign, the Bruins moved the franchise to Providence, Rhode Island, where it still operates today.
 The last Maine Mariners AHL game took place on April 4th, 1992.

 Portland was forced to endure just one season without hockey.
-The Washington Capitals moved their AHL affiliate from Baltimore, MD to Portland for the 93-94 season, and the Pirates were born.
+The Washington Capitals moved their AHL affiliate from Baltimore, Maryland to Portland for the 93-94 season, and the Pirates were born.
 Enjoying tremendous success on and off the ice right away, the Pirates did what only the Mariners could do before them, and won the Calder Cup in their first season.
 Barry Trotz, eventual head coach of the 2018 Stanley Cup Champion Washington Capitals, was behind the bench.
-Trotz led has Pirates to a 43-27-10 regular season mark and a six-game victory over the Moncton Hawks in the championship series.
+Trotz led his Pirates to a 43-27-10 regular season mark and a six-game victory over the Moncton Hawks in the championship series.
 Trotz would serve as head coach until 1997.
 The Pirates returned to the Calder Cup Finals in 95-96, but lost to the Rochester Americans in seven games.
 Although the Pirates would remain in Portland for ten more seasons, they would never make a return to the finals.

 In the summer of 2005, the Pirates switched parent clubs from the Capitals to the Anaheim Ducks, an affiliation that would last for three seasons.
 In 2008, a new relationship began with the Buffalo Sabres that would last through the end of the 2010-11 season.
 That move ushered in the Phoenix Coyotes era, which spanned four seasons.
 During what would be their final season in Portland (2015-16), the Pirates were affiliated with the Florida Panthers.
 On May 4th, 2016, it was announced that the Pirates had been sold with intent to relocate the franchise.
 Less than two weeks later, the move to Springfield, Massachusetts became official.

 It was officially announced that professional hockey was making a triumphant return to Maine in June of 2017.
 Comcast Spectacor purchased the dormant ECHL membership of the Alaska Aces and relocated it to Portland.
 With Philadelphia Flyers brass Paul Holmgren and Danny Briere at the helm, the Mariners were “re-born” when they got their name by winning a fan vote three months later.
 The name pays homage to Portland’s rich hockey tradition and it’s first pro hockey franchise.
-The Mariners went 37-32-2-1 in their inaugural ECHL season.
-Although they missed the postseason, they were the only non-playoff team to finish with a winning record.

 September 29th, 2017: “Mariners” becomes the official name after beating out the Lumberjacks, Watchmen, Puffins, and Wild Blueberries in a fan vote.